What You Need to Know Before Your Pet’s Upcoming Surgery

-Today's modern anesthetic monitors have made surgery much safer than in the past.
-Here at Gregory Veterinary Clinic, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
-We also adjust the amount and type of anesthetic used depending on the health of your pet.
+Modern anesthetic methods and technologies have made surgery much safer than it was in the past.
+At Gregory Veterinary Clinic, we do a thorough physical exam on your pet before administering any anesthetic, and tailor the amount and type of anesthetic used depending on the needs and health of your pet.

-For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.
+For geriatric or ill pets, additional blood testing, electrocardiograms, or x-rays may be required before surgery.

 Is there anything I need to do to prepare my pet for surgery?

-It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
-You will need to withhold food starting at 10pm the night before surgery.
+It is critical that surgery be done on an empty stomach to reduce the risk of vomiting and potential aspiration during and after anesthesia.
+You will need to withhold your pet’s food starting at 10pm the night before surgery.
 Water can be left down for the pet until the morning of surgery.

 Will my pet have stitches?

-For many surgeries, we use absorbable sutures underneath the skin.
+For many surgeries, we use absorbable sutures that are placed underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
-Some surgeries, especially tumor removals, do require skin stitches.
-With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
-Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
+Some surgeries, especially lumpectomies, do require external stitches.
+With either type of suture, you will need to keep an eye on your pet’s incision for swelling or discharge.
+Most dogs and cats do not lick excessively or chew at their incision, but this is an occasional problem you will need to monitor for.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
-You will also need to limit your pet's activity level for a time and no baths are allowed for the first 10 days after surgery.
-Pets should also avoid bathing, swimming, and grooming during this window, unless permitted by your doctor.
+You will also need to limit your pet’s activity level while they’re healing, and no baths are allowed for the first 10 days after surgery.
+Pets should also not swim or go to the groomer during this time, unless permitted by your doctor.

 Will my pet be in pain?

-For dogs, we may recommend an oral anti-inflamatory the day after surgery and several days after to lessen the risk of discomfort and swelling.
-We administer a pain injection 10 minutes prior to surgery, so this medication is usually started the next morning.
-We also use newer medications, which are less likely to cause stomach upset and can be given even the morning of surgery.
+For dogs, we may recommend an oral anti-inflammatory for several days after surgery to lessen the risk of discomfort and swelling.
+We administer an anti-inflammatory pain injection 10 minutes prior to surgery, so this medication is usually continued the next morning.
+We utilize the most recent and modern medications, which are less likely to cause stomach upset and can be given even on the morning of surgery.

-For cats, recent advances in pain medications have allowed for better pain control than ever before.
-We administer a pain injection 10 minutes prior to surgery.
-After surgery, pain medication is typically sent home to be started that evening or the following morning.
+For cats, recent advances in pain medications have allowed for better pain control than in the past.
+We will administer a pain injection 10 minutes prior to surgery to keep them comfortable.
+After surgery, pain medication is typically sent home and needs to be started that evening or the following morning.

 Does my pet have to wear a cone?

-Depending on the type of surgery a cone may or may not be needed.
-For our spay, neuter, and tumor removal surgeries an e-collar is likely to be sent home with you.
-The pet should be wearing these consistently for 10-14 days, especially if there is not someone there to monitor them.
+Possibly.
+Depending on the type of surgery, a cone (also called an e-collar) may or may not be needed.
+For our spay, neuter, and lumpectomies, an e-collar is likely to be sent home with you.
+Your pet should wear the e-collar at all times for 10-14 days, especially if there is not someone there to monitor them.

-Soft cones and onesies may be an option for your pet; however, these often tend to slide off or expose the incision site where the pet can irritate it.
-We only carry and send home the plastic e-collars as these are more difficult for the pet to move and disrupt their healing.
+Soft cones and onesies may be an option for your pet; however, these often tend to slide off or expose the incision site and allow the pet to lick or chew.
+We only carry and send home the hard plastic e-collars, as these are more difficult for the pet to remove and disrupt their healing.

 Is my pet staying overnight?

 Our clinic does not offer any overnight monitoring or services.
-For those undergoing surgery, pets will be dropped off between 8:00-8:30am and picked up the same day in the afternoon, usually around 3-4pm.
-You will get a call home after surgery for updates and to give you a more exact pick up time.
-These times vary due to the time needed for the pet to wake up from anesthesia.
-Every pet is different and some are ready to go home sooner than others.
-We fully monitor them as they are hospitalized to ensure they are ready to go home without complications.
+Pets undergoing surgery need to be dropped off between 8:00-8:30am and picked up the same day that afternoon—usually around 3-4pm.
+After the procedure is done, you’ll get a call with an update, and we will schedule an exact time for pickup.
+Every pet is different, and some are ready to go home sooner than others, and we need to monitor your pet until they are ready to go home without any complications.

 What other decisions do I need to make?

-When you bring your pet in for surgery, we will need 5 to 10 minutes of time to fill out paperwork and make decisions on the blood testing and other options available.
-When you pick up your pet after surgery you can also plan to spend about 10 minutes going over your pet's home care needs.
+When you bring your pet in for surgery, we will need 5 to 10 minutes of time to fill out paperwork and make decisions about blood testing and other options available.
+When you pick up your pet after surgery, you should also plan to spend about 10 minutes going over your pet’s home care needs.